Complementary cooperation, minimal winning coalitions, and power indices: Local Monotonicity

-The next example shows that a player who is busy in the grand coalition $N$, that is a player in $B(N)$, may have smaller power than a player who is not, if powers are measured by Holler-Packel index or Deegan-Packel index.
+The following example shows that a player who is busy in the grand coalition $N$, that is a player in $B(N)$, may have smaller power than that of a player who is not, if powers are measured by Holler-Packel index or Deegan-Packel index.

 \begin{example} There are six players in total: $p_1=(10, 0), p_2=(0, 10), p_3=p_4=p_5=(0, 3), p_6=(3, 0)$. $p_2$ has 2 $MWC$s: $\{p_1, p_2\}$ and $\{p_2, p_3, p_4, p_5, p_6\}$; $p_6$ has 4 $MWC$s: $\{p_1, p_3, p_6\}$, $\{p_1, p_4, p_6\}$, $\{p_1, p_5, p_6\}$ and $\{p_2, p_3, p_4, p_5, p_6\}$.
 Therefore $hp_2=2<hp_6=4$, and $dp_2=7/10<dp_6=6/5$. \end{example}